Mapping the Course for Prompt-based Structured Prediction: Related Work

-\textbf{Deep structured prediction.} There is a lot of previous work combining neural models with symbolic inference for structured prediction tasks.
-Neural networks globally normalized using structured inference have been successfully applied to sentence-level NLP tasks such as named entity recognition and dependency parsing~\cite{chen-manning-2014-fast, weiss-etal-2015-structured,ma-hovy-2016-end,lample-etal-2016-neural,kiperwasser-goldberg-2016-simple,malaviya2018neural}.
-When dealing with tasks that go beyond sentence-level dependencies, most work combines the output scores of independently trained classifiers using inference~\cite{beltagy2014probabilistic,ning-etal-2018-joint,pryor-etal-2023-using,leto-etal-2024-framing} while others create ad-hoc joint learning approaches for their particular tasks~\cite{han-etal-2019-joint,widmoser-etal-2021-randomized}.
+There is a lot of previous work combining neural models with symbolic inference for structured prediction tasks.
+Neural networks globally normalized using structured inference have been successfully applied to sentence-level NLP tasks such as named entity recognition and dependency parsing~\cite{chen-manning-2014-fast, weiss-etal-2015-structured,ma-hovy-2016-end,lample-etal-2016-neural,kiperwasser-goldberg-2016-simple,malaviya-etal-2018-neural}.

+When dealing with tasks that go beyond sentence-level dependencies, most prior work combines the output scores of independently trained classifiers using inference~\cite{beltagy-etal-2014-probabilistic,ning-etal-2018-joint,pryor-etal-2023-using,leto-etal-2024-framing} while others create ad hoc joint learning approaches for their particular tasks~\cite{han-etal-2019-joint,widmoser-etal-2021-randomized}.

 Our work most closely resembles \citet{pacheco-goldwasser-2021-modeling}, who propose a general framework for combining deep learning models with structured inference.
 However, rather than fine-tuning custom neural networks, we leverage general-purpose generative LLMs and few-shot prompting strategies.